underscoreio/underscoreio/src/html/_events/2015-03-19-essential-scalaz.md

 duration: 8 hours
 cost: $600/$750
 navbar: events
-summary: The introduction to Scalaz that you've been waiting for.
+summary: Take your Scala skills to the next level.
+The tools you need to large scale Scala systems.
 ---

 ### What